sammyjacob2002/PRODIGY_DS_05/README.md

 # PRODIGY_DS_05
-Task 5 [Analyzing and visualizing the traffic accident]
+Task 5 [Analyzing and visualizing the traffic accident Data]